 I’d like to thank Ashley for so willingly sharing her packing know-how.
 For more insights from Ashley on packing and travel, you can find her at Adventure to Anywhere.
 Look for The Madagascar Diaries, an inspiring collection of day-to-day descriptions of her experience.
 Check out her amazing photographs on Instagram.
 For more information on WaterAid, and how you can support this worthy project, visit the WaterAid site.

+If you found this post helpful, please share it by selecting one or more social media buttons.
 Comments?
 Suggestions?
 We’d love to hear from you in the comments.
+Thank you.

 Some of the links on this page are affiliate links.
 If you use them to buy something, you don’t pay more, but this website earns a small commission that helps pay the costs of maintaining the site.
 So, thank you.